Liv Tyler: 1998–2000: Mainstream exposure

-Tyler next appeared in Armageddon (1998), where she played the daughter of Bruce Willis' character and love interest of Ben Affleck's character.
+Tyler next appeared in Armageddon (1998), where she played the daughter of Bruce Willis's character and love interest of Ben Affleck's character.
 The film generated mixed reviews, but it was a box office blockbuster, earning $553 million worldwide.
 The movie included the songs "I Don't Want to Miss a Thing" and "What Kind of Love Are You On" by Aerosmith.
 In a 2001 interview with The Guardian, she said that she initially turned down the role in Armageddon: "I really didn't want to do it at first and I turned it down a couple of times, but the biggest reason I changed my mind was because I was scared of it.
 I wanted to try it for that very reason.
 I mean, I'm not really in this to do amazing things in my career – I just want it to be special when I make a movie."

 She was then cast in the drama Onegin (1999), a film based on the 19th century Russian novel of the same name by Alexander Pushkin, in which she portrayed Tatyana Larina and co-starred with Ralph Fiennes.
 Tyler was required to master an English accent, though Stephen Holden of The New York Times felt that her approximation of an English accent was "inert".
 The film was critically and financially unsuccessful.
 That same year, she appeared in the historical comedy film Plunkett & Macleane.

 She later appeared in two films directed by Robert Altman, Cookie's Fortune (1999) and Dr. T & the Women (2000).
-In Cookie's Fortune, she was part of an ensemble cast that included Glenn Close, Julianne Moore, Chris O'Donnell, and Patricia Neal.
+In Cookie's Fortune, she was part of an ensemble cast that included Glenn Close, Richard Gere, Julianne Moore, Chris O'Donnell, and Patricia Neal.
 Her performance was well received among critics; Salon.com wrote: "This is the first time in which Tyler's acting is a match for her beauty (she's always been a bit forlorn).
 Altman helps her find some snap, but a relaxed, silly snap, as in the cartoon sound she makes when she takes a midday swig of bourbon.
 The lazy geniality of the movie is summed up by the way Emma [Tyler's character] saunters off to take a swim with her cowboy hat and pint of Wild Turkey."
 Entertainment Weekly also wrote that Tyler was "sweetly gruff as the tomboy troublemaker".
 In Dr. T & the Women, a romantic comedy, she played Marilyn, a gynecological patient of Richard Gere's character and the lesbian lover of his daughter, played by Kate Hudson.